cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 ![alt text](/uploads/Conti14.PNG)

-*Figure 18: Each thread continuously polling for a path name and encrypt it*
+*Figure 18: Each thread continuously polling for a path name and encrypt it (sub_58BC20)*

 In the main encrypting function, it will iteratively call **FindFirstFile** on the directory name to search for all files and folders inside, avoiding the two current path and parent path names **"."** and **".."** which can cause an infinite loop if processed.